honeycrux/FontDiffuser-Classic-Calligraphy/README.md

 - `release/conv-few-shot`: The Convolution Few-shot method, which uses a combination of linear and convolutional layers on the features of style samples to infer encodings of a single style.
 There are multiple types of implementation that can be swapped in `k_feature_extractor.py`.
 - `release/attn-few-shot`: The Attention Few-shot method, which uses attention blocks on the features of style samples to infer encodings of single style.
 - `release/style-reconst`: The Style Reconstruction method, which uses attention blocks on the features of content image and style samples to infer one style encoding, and uses the multi-scale content encodings of a random style sample.
+- `release/style-absorption`: The Style Absorption method, which lets a transformer to use multi-scale content encodings of content image and style samples and the style encoding of style samples altogether to infer the final content and style encodings.

 This project contains the following code enhancements to support research:
 - Add the ability to enable validation split and the calculation of validation loss during training.